 » LEARN: About discount real estate services

-As mentioned before, a flat-fee MLS service will post your listing on the local MLS, usually for a low, upfront fee.
+As mentioned before, a flat fee MLS company will post your listing on the local MLS, usually for a low, upfront fee.
 In Oklahoma, this will typically cost you a couple hundred dollars.

 Sellers who aren't in a rush to sell their home.